 The Max-Planck-Institut für Eisenforschung (MPIE) is organized into four research departments, each headed by a director.
 Together with the head of administration, these leaders constitute the institute's management.
 Within each department, multiple research groups are supervised by research group leaders.
 These leaders oversee ongoing research endeavors and provide guidance to master's, doctoral and postdoctoral researchers.

 In addition to the research groups, the institute provides opportunities for apprenticeships.
 Trainees collaborate closely with the researchers, enriching their learning experience and contributing to the institute's endeavors.

-In many of these areas the MPIE holds a position of international scientific leadership, particularly in multiscale materials modelling, surface science, metallurgical alloy design and advanced structure characterization of complex engineering and functional materials.
+MPIE occupies a prominent position in global scientific leadership, particularly excelling in multiscale materials modeling, surface science, metallurgical alloy design, and advanced structure characterization of complex engineering and functional materials.

-Moreover, a number of very well trained scientific as well as technical service groups complement this setting.
-These service groups comprise a mechanical workshop, a group for the chemical analysis of metallic substrates, a metallography and materials testing group, a group for the building off scientific equipment and sample preparation, an electronic workshop, a network center, a library and a research coordination office including the international doctoral programme IMPRS-SurMat, an International Office and experts for event management, research funding and science communication.
+Furthermore, a number of expertly trained scientific and technical service groups complement this framework.
+These service units encompass a mechanical and electronics workshop, a chemical analysis group, a hydrogen laboratory, a metallography and materials testing team, a network center, a library, and a research coordination office comprising the international doctoral program IMPRS-SusMet, an International Office and experts for event management, research funding and science communication.